 At Westminster, we desire for “our students to engage in real world problems by serving and influencing the community around them… to be risk takers and pursue justice in Augusta, the CSRA and the world; to step into leadership in this area.”

 One way that we pursue fulfilling our mission and values at our school is to make sure that, regardless of a student’s age, they are involved in making a difference through service.
 These service projects happen on our campus, but also out in the local community.
-Below is an ongoing snapshot of the effect that our students are having on our school, the community and even the world!

 Each January, our Upper School participates in Winterim.
 We are intentional in providing our students with hands-on opportunities to serve others.
 Our Winterim program provides two full days of service for our students to invest selflessly in the community.
 Students are split into teams and paired with a local non-profit or charity in order to serve them.
 Students have the opportunity to work with the homeless directly, provide food and shelter for those in need and be the visible provision and love of God in the CSRA.
 It is a great time of immersion into the world of service; these practical experiences give every student opportunity to provide for “the least of these,” as instructed in Matthew 25.